 Starting Your Newsletter

 At first, your list is generally small enough for a free or low cost email marketing service, but do keep in mind that as your list grows, you will need to pay for the service.
 A service will help you avoid getting flagged as spam, simplify the whole process and automate your delivery.
-Options include MailChimp, Aweber, and Constant Contact and other email newsletter services.
+Options include MailChimp, Aweber, MailGet, as well as other email newsletter services.
 You should try them out for free to see what fits your needs.

 Newsletter frequency should match how often you blog, so if you write 3-7 posts per week, weekly is appropriate.
 However, if you only blog once a week, monthly will do.
 You can also do special newsletter drops if you have an event or product coming out, like launching a new ebook.